Routine

 The snack café runs twice a day (one during each session).

-The fee is £6 per term per child, where the children will be offered a range of fruit or vegetables for their snack.
+The children are offered a range of fruit or vegetables for their snack.
 Carbohydrates and other healthy snacks are also offered to the children throughout the week.

 Children bring in their own water bottles filled with water that they have free access to throughout the sessions.
 Water and milk is provided during each snack session